A Guide To Agile Scrum Methodology in Mobile App Development

 Now that you know what agile scrum development methodology stands for and what are the advantages of Scrum, let us now move on to the factors that you need to consider before you adopt it in your mobile app development branch.

 Factors that You Should Consider Before Implementing Agile Scrum in Your Mobile App Development Process

 1. Do you have a person in your team who can fill in the role of a scrum master?

+This is one of the crucial components of agile scrum development.
 Before you even move on with the Agile scrum methodology, you will have to appoint a scrum master who would be overlooking all the development processes and the challenges that the team faces.
-The scrum master will be responsible for gathering requirement from the stakeholders and getting inputs from the end users.
+The scrum master will be responsible for gathering requirements from the end users.
 He will also be responsible for holding the scrum meetings and managing the backlogs.